rschm007/Portfolio_Page/README.md

 Features
 -----------------------------
 This site was developed with Tailwindcss, Pug and Sass.
-It incorporates flexbox to create a responsive layout.
+Barba and GSAP were used for the animations.
+This site incorporates flexbox to create a responsive layout.
 Items that would normally display in multiple columns should display as a single column on smaller screens.

 Other features include:
 <ul>